Sisters of the Moon: Background

 Nicks said in an interview with NPR that "Sisters of the Moon" was about the difficulties associated with touring and being a rock star and added that the song presented her an opportunity to talk with her alter ego.
 In the liner notes for the 2015 deluxe edition of Tusk, Nicks described the song as her "putting up an alter-ego or something, the dark lady in the corner, and there's this Gemini twin-thing.
 It wasn't a love song; it wasn't written about a man, or anything precious.
 It was just about a feeling I might have had over a couple days, going inward in my gnarly trollness".

 Ken Caillat, who produced the Tusk album, commented that the song "meant a great deal to Stevie" at the time and "represented an anthem of friendship for her sorority of girlfriends".
-Engineer Hernan Rojas recalled that Nicks dubbed her friend group of Sara Recor, Sharon Celani, and Robin Anderson as "members of the sisterhood", all of whom were bestowed golden half-moon pendants.
+Hernan Rojas, who served as the audio engineer for Tusk, recalled that Nicks dubbed her friend group of Sara Recor, Sharon Celani, and Robin Anderson as "members of the sisterhood", all of whom were bestowed golden half-moon pendants.
+The Los Angeles Times mentioned that Nicks had also given gold moon necklaces to Taylor Swift, members of the band Haim, and soldiers at Walter Reed Army Medical Center, saying that the recipients of these items were called Nicks' Sisters of the Moon and told to give these moon necklaces "to another in need, should the moment arise."